bitwarden/contributing-docs/docs/architecture/adr/0005-refactor-api-service.md

 The `ApiService` currently handles _all_ API requests.
 This has resulted in the class evolving into a Bloater, and as of right now consists of **2021** lines of code, and has **268** methods.
-Additionally, since it knows everything related to the servers it also needs to import every request and response which nessesates that the `ApiService` and request/responses are put in the same npm package.
+Additionally, since it knows everything related to the servers it also needs to import every request and response which necessitates that the `ApiService` and request/responses are put in the same npm package.

 ## Considered Options